Decision-Driven-Development/logic-checker/README.md

   winner: "none"
 ```

-It looks like the description of the initial state, but the upper-level keys are the names of the
+If it is the assertion on a decision table, then the upper-level key should be the name of the
-decision tables, and the lower-level keys are the names of the outcomes with their expected values.
+decision table, and the lower-level keys are the names of the outcomes with their expected values.
+If it is the assertion on a state, then it's the same format as in the initial state description.

 ## Running the tests